 (d) Records of permanent changes made at the GDF and vapor balance equipment which may affect emissions.

-(2) Records required under section (1) of this rule must be kept for a period of 5 years and must be made available for inspection by the Department during the course of a site visit.
+(2) Records required under section (1) of this rule must be kept for a period of 5 years and must be made available for inspection by DEQ during the course of a site visit.

-(3) Each owner or operator of a gasoline cargo tank subject to the management practices in Table 5 of this division must keep records documenting vapor tightness testing for a period of 5 years.
-Documentation must include each of the items specified in 40 CFR 63.11094(b)(i) through (viii).
+(3) Each owner or operator of a gasoline cargo tank subject to the management practices in Table 3 of OAR 340-244-0242 must keep records documenting vapor tightness testing for a period of 5 years.
+Documentation must include each of the items specified in 40 CFR 63.11094(b)(2)(i) through (viii).
 Records of vapor tightness testing must be retained as specified in either subsection (3)(a) or (b) of this rule.

-(a) The owner or operator must keep all vapor tightness testing records with the cargo tank.
+(a) The owner or operator of a gasoline cargo tank must keep all vapor tightness testing records with the cargo tank.

-(b) As an alternative to keeping all records with the cargo tank, the owner or operator may comply with the requirements of paragraphs (3)(a)(A) and (B) of this rule.
+(b) As an alternative to keeping all records with the cargo tank, the owner or operator of a gasoline cargo tank may comply with the requirements of paragraphs (3)(a)(A) and (B) of this rule.

-(A) The owner or operator may keep records of only the most recent vapor tightness test with the cargo tank and keep records for the previous 4 years at their office or another central location.
+(A) The owner or operator of a gasoline cargo tank may keep records of only the most recent vapor tightness test with the cargo tank and keep records for the previous 4 years at their office or another central location.

-(B) Vapor tightness testing records that are kept at a location other than with the cargo tank must be instantly available (e.g., via e-mail or facsimile) to the Department during the course of a site visit or within a mutually agreeable time frame.
+(B) Vapor tightness testing records that are kept at a location other than with the cargo tank must be instantly available (e.g., via e-mail or facsimile) to DEQ during the course of a site visit or within a mutually agreeable time frame.
 Such records must be an exact duplicate image of the original paper copy record with certifying signatures.

+(4) Each owner or operator of a GDF must keep records as specified in subsections (4)(a) and (b) of this rule.

+(a) Records of the occurrence and duration of each malfunction of operation (i.e., process equipment) or the air pollution control and monitoring equipment.

+(b) Records of actions taken during periods of malfunction to minimize emissions in accordance with

+OAR 340-244-0239(1), including corrective actions to restore malfunctioning process and air pollution control and monitoring equipment to its normal or usual manner of operation.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.